His First And Last Blue Jays Game.

 It was a sickening sight and still makes me squeamish when I think about it decades later.

-So there I was standing outside a stadium while a game was still being played in front of a sellout crowd and there is a dead guy at my feet with nobody around.
+So there I was standing outside a stadium while the game was still being played in front of a sellout crowd and I have this dead guy right at my feet with nobody around.

 What to do?

-The older couple had now disappeared onto the street.
-They would not have been of any help anyways.
+The older couple had now disappeared onto the street and they would not have been of any help anyways.
 I quickly ran maybe a hundred feet or so to an opening between the covered grandstand bleacher seats and the open third base side of the stadium.
-There was a couple mounted police on duty for crowd control just watching the game from over the left field fence on horses.
+There were a couple mounted police on duty for crowd control just watching the game from over the left field fence on horses.
 I shouted out to get their attention and let them know what had just happened.

-They opened the gate and followed me to the lifeless body where it was confirmed that he was indeed dead.
-A small group was now gathering and the cops began clearing the immediate area around the body.
-After explaining to the cops what had happened and what I saw, I then continued on my way home.
-I was still eager to beat the crowds and hopefully get a seat on the bus and I now began to walk at a much quicker pace.
+They immediately opened the gate and followed me to the lifeless body where it was confirmed that he was indeed dead.
+A small group was now gathering and the cops began clearing the area around the body.
+After explaining to the cops what had happened, I then continued on my way home.
+I was still eager to beat the crowds and hopefully get a seat on the bus.
+I now began to walk at a much quicker pace than before.

 Maybe he was running to meet someone.